jbonde/MAIA/README.md

 DES (Destination) features a Waypoint selector/editor and shows distance/bearing to selected waypoint.
 There is also a time calculator showing estimated Time-To-Go and ETA.

 DASH will take you to the dashboard which is coded in a "B&G" style with a left and right column showing live data from instruments.
 The center is a compass rose with four coloured lines representing COG, BRG, TWD and AWA.
+AWA will change color between red and green according to angle.
 Tapping the display will change the view from "North-up" to "Course-up".

 The * (sub menu)  section gives access to the Timer- and Race modules and Weather data from the temperature, air pressure and humidity sensors as well as system information.
 Settings can also be reached from this section eg if you would like a layout with black background and dim the display during night passages.